codaxy/dextop/NuGet/README.txt

-To create automatic nuget publishing from VS create a file called local.bat with following content.
+To create automatic nuget publishing from VS (Select NuGet build configuration) create a file called local.bat with following content.
 Change the path of your nuget repository.

 call build.bat